Skip to content

 • Monthly memberships

-• Add-ons to other services
+• Add-on upgrades to other services

-• Recovery packages
+• Recovery-focused packages

 Safety, Comfort, and Client Trust

-Clinics explain safety rules clearly:
+Clinics explain safety guidelines clearly:

 • Eye protection when needed